atomisthq/docs/docs/pack/node.md

 ### npm publish

-[executePublish](https://atomist.github.io/sdm-pack-node/modules/_lib_build_executepublish_.html#executepublish) as a GoalExecutor; you can use it to create a custom goal that publishes to NPM.
+[executePublish](https://atomist.github.io/sdm-pack-node/modules/_lib_build_executepublish_.html#executepublish) as a GoalExecutor; you can use it to create a custom goal that publishes to npm.

 ## Examples of this pack in action